nreHieW/nrehiew.github.io/content/blog/long_context/index.md

 title = 'Evaluating Long Context (Reasoning) Ability' date = 2025-10-11
 [params]
-subtitle = "The existing benchmarks are too easy." math = true
+subtitle = "What do 1M and 500K context windows have in common?
+They are both 64K." math = true
 +++